Black-and-white image of a person handing over an envelope, symbolizing potential tobacco industry interference in the DRC

 Myth: The tobacco industry provides many jobs and other opportunities for Congolese youth.

-Reality: The number of jobs provided by tobacco companies is not as high as some media campaigns such as BAT’s “Battle of the Minds in 2015 and 2019” competition claims when it targets students.
+Reality: The number of jobs provided by tobacco companies is not as high as some media campaigns, such as BAT’s ”Battle of Minds” competition, claim when they target students.

 Myth: Second-hand smoke may bother people, but it’s not dangerous.

-Reality: According to the WHO, the tobacco industry and the deadly impact of the products it manufactures cost economies worldwide more than $1,000 billion dollars (USD) a year in health expenses and lost productivity
+Reality: According to the WHO, the tobacco industry and the deadly impact of the products it manufactures cost economies worldwide more than $1 trillion (USD) a year in health expenses and lost productivity.

 Reality: The tobacco industry lends money to smallholders for their farming activities; in the event of poor production, farmers are still obliged to repay their debts.